CyberSentinels/discord-cyber-scenario-bot/README.md

 The CyberScenarioBot offers various commands and features to enhance your cybersecurity training and awareness program.
 Here are some common use cases:

-1. **Quizzes and Scenarios**: Use the `!quiz` command to get a random cybersecurity awareness question.
-Use commands like `!aplus`, `!netplus`, `!secplus` to access specific prompts related to CompTIA certifications.
-Use commands like `!bluescenario` and `!redscenario` to get blue team and red team scenarios, respectively.
+1. **Quizzes and Scenarios**: Use the `/quiz` command to get a random cybersecurity awareness question.
+Use commands like `/aplus`, `/netplus`, `/secplus` to access specific prompts related to CompTIA certifications.
+Use commands like `/bluescenario` and `/redscenario` to get blue team and red team scenarios, respectively.

-2. **Leaderboard**: Keep track of user progress and compare scores with others in your server using the leaderboard commands.
-Use commands like `!leaderboard`, `!leaderboard category`, and `!leaderboard overall` to see scores for specific quiz categories and overall scores.
+2. **Leaderboard**: Keep track of user progress and compare scores with others in your server by answering the quiz and certification questions.

 3. **Tool Commands**: Utilize various tool commands to perform tasks related to DNS, hashing, ping, phone number lookup, Shodan IP search, subnet calculations, and domain WHOIS lookup.
-Use commands like `!dns`, `!hash`, `!ping`, `!phonelookup`, `!shodanip`, `!subnet`, and `!whois` followed by the appropriate arguments.
+Use commands like `/dns`, `/hash`, `/ping`, `/phonelookup`, `/shodanip`, `/subnet`, and `/whois` followed by the appropriate arguments.

-4. **Informational Commands**: Use the `!commands` command to get a list of available commands.
-Use the `!socials` command to get information about the bot's social media accounts and websites.
+4. **Informational Commands**: Use the `/commands` command to get a list of available commands.
+Use the `/socials` command to get information about the bot's social media accounts and websites.

 Feel free to explore and experiment with the available commands to enhance your cybersecurity training and engage your server members.